Daguhh/naivecalendar/README.rst

 Basic
 ^^^^^

-Simply execute the script, then:

-- Use mouse or keyboard to interact with the calendar.
+Simply execute the script, then, Use mouse or keyboard to interact with the calendar:

-- Hit bottom arrows to cycle through months.
+- Hit arrows to cycle through months or years
-- Hit a day to create a linked event.
-(A day with attached event will appear yellow.)
+- Hit a day to create a linked event. *(day change color as it has a linked event)*
-- Create multiple event type and switch between them
+- Hit menu button to switch theme, switch event type, show month events

 Shortcuts
 ^^^^^^^^^